pandorabots/pb-node/README.md

+> Note: breaking changes have been introduced in v2.0.0.
+If you want to old version, you can still install v1.0.1 from NPM.

 # pb-node

 Pandorabots API module for Node.js.
 Please read the [documentation](http://developer.pandorabots.com/docs) for further information regarding naming conventions and file types.